rakita/sszb/README.md

-# SSZ-BigEndian -> SSZB
+## SSZ-BigEndian -> SSZB

-SSZ with BigEndian notation.
+Original library is from lighthouse modified with BigEndian notation.